RedrcknRbn/Panley-Joker/README.md

 Once Steamodded is installed, download the latest release of the mod and extract it to your ``%appdata%/Balatro/mods`` folder.

-Then, download this mod at the [Releases](https://github.com/RedrcknRbn/Panley-Joker/releases) page!
+Then, download this mod at the [Releases](https://github.com/RedrcknRbn/Panley-Joker/releases) page, and also extract it to your ``%appdata%/Balatro/mods`` folder.

 # Credits
 Idea and Art by [Panley](https://bsky.app/profile/panley.blue/post/3lgk24me62s2v)